ogorodnikoff2012/Deque/README.md

 Deque
 =====

-This is my realisation of double-ended queue (aka deque).
+This is my realization of double-ended queue (aka deque).
 It supports following operations:

 + `push_back(const T &x)`